strandjs/IntroLabs/IntroClassFiles/Tools/IntroClass/LCmeetsAtomicRed/LCAR.md

 # Lima Charlie meets Atomic Red

-Make sure you do <a href="https://github.com/strandjs/IntroLabs/blob/master/IntroClassFiles/Tools/IntroClass/limacharlie/limacharlie.md">Part 1</a> of this lab first
+This is part 2 of a 2 part series.
+Please complete <a href="https://github.com/strandjs/IntroLabs/blob/master/IntroClassFiles/Tools/IntroClass/limacharlie/limacharlie.md">Part 1</a> of this lab first

 part 2/2